laurentkempe/GitDiffMargin/README.md

 Git Diff Margin version 3.2.2 is the latest release supporting Visual Studio 2010 it uses LibGit2Sharp v0.23.1 and is not being maintained.
 You can [download it here](https://github.com/laurentkempe/GitDiffMargin/releases/tag/v3.2.2).

+## Sponsor

+If you use and 💗 Git Diff Margin extension you can [become a sponsor](https://github.com/sponsors/laurentkempe) now!

 ## Installation

 Grab it from inside of Visual Studio's Extension Manager searching for **Git Diff Margin**, or via the [Extension Gallery link](https://marketplace.visualstudio.com/items?itemName=LaurentKempe.GitDiffMargin).